Mmmustapha42/chamsmobile-assessmentt/README.md

 ## Getting Started with The Backend.
 The app runs on port 8080, 'http://localhost:8080' to view in the browser.
-All inputs and forms were validated before sending to the frontend using the relevant middlewares and validation.
+All inputs and forms were validated before sending to the frontend using the relevant middlewares and input validation.